 McCullough will address the questions, Are our government staffers serving us well?
 Has medicine been politicized with policies determined by staffers without the input from physicians who are on the front lines treating patients?
 He will also discuss the origins of the vaccines and their effects.

-Dr. Peter A. McCullough is an internist, cardiologist, epidemiologist, and professor of medicine at Texas A&M College of Medicine in Dallas.
+Dr. Peter A. McCullough is an internist, cardiologist and epidemiologist.
 Since the onset of the pandemic, he has been a leader in the medical response to the COVID-19 disaster and has published "Pathophysiological Basis and Rationale for Early Outpatient Treatment of SARS-CoV-2 (COVID-19) Infection, the first synthesis of sequenced multi drug treatment of ambulatory patients infected with SARS-CoV-2" in the American Journal of Medicine and subsequently updated in Reviews in Cardiovascular Medicine.